 Post Traumatic Stress Disorder from needlestick injury

-The emotional cost to the worker is not dependant entirely on the acquisition of disease.
+The emotional cost to the worker is not dependant entirely on the acquisition of the disease.
 As a period of time must elapse before post-exposure follow-up can indicate disease status, uncertainty can lead to significant stress for the worker.

 The 1995 study by Reutter and Northcott qualitatively assessed (using a grounded theory approach) how nurses cope with the risk of acquiring HIV infection while caring for persons with AIDS.

 The study found that nurses coping efforts after exposure were grouped into four categories:

 - selective disclosure to others

 - assigning meaning.

 Nurses reported minimizing the physical effects of exposure through measures such as „bleeding? the needlestick injury and immersing the affected area in bleach solution.

 Nurses reduced their sense of vulnerability by assessing the possibility of harm, avoiding situations that aroused fear, and confronting the decision for HIV testing.